 Sainsbury's School Games

-The Games are made up of four levels of activity: competition in schools, between schools, at county/area level and a national finals event.
+The Games are made up of four levels of activity: competition in schools, between schools, at county/area level and a national event for the most talented school age athletes.

-Level 4 - the Sainsbury's 2013 School Games: a national multi-sport event where the most talented young people in the UK will be selected to compete in high-performance venues.
+National multi-sport event - the Sainsbury's 2013 School Games saw the most talented young people in the UK selected to compete in high-performance venues.

 The Games are designed to build on the magic of 2012 to enable every school and child to participate in competitive sport, including meaningful opportunities for disabled youngsters.